comtihon/mongodb-erlang/README.md

 ### Administering

 This driver does not provide helper functions for commands.
 Use `mongo:command` directly and refer to the [MongoDB documentation](http://www.mongodb.org/display/DOCS/Commands) for how to issue raw commands.

-A future version may include helper functions for the most common commands.
+There are functions for complex commands like `mongo:auth`, `mongo:add_user`, and `mongo:create_index`.

 ### Pooling